jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 ***\[Read more about my training routine for [professional boxing matches here](/best-porn-blocker/)\]***

-By training hard for my opponent, the worst-case scenario is that I was would be prepared to fight well, no matter what he entered the ring with.
+By training hard for my opponent, the worst-case scenario is that I would be prepared to fight well, no matter what he entered the ring with.
 The best-case scenario is that my opponent would be completely overwhelmed by abilities and preparation.

 It doesn't matter what your plans are.
 You can increase their likelihood of coming to fruition if you consider the ways things can go wrong, then devise a method of preventing or mitigating them.&nbsp;